Alice Adams (novel)

-Alice Adams is a 1921 novel by Booth Tarkington that received the 1922 Pulitzer Prize for the Novel.
-It was adapted as a film in 1923 by Rowland V. Lee and more famously in 1935 by George Stevens.
-The narrative centers on the character of a young woman (the eponymous Alice Adams) who aspires to climb the social ladder and win the affections of a wealthy young man named Arthur Russell.
+Alice Adams is a 1921 novel by Booth Tarkington that received the 1922 Pulitzer Prize for Fiction.
+It was adapted for film in 1923 by Rowland V. Lee and more famously in 1935 by George Stevens.
+The narrative centers on the character of a young woman, Alice Adams, who aspires to climb the social ladder and win the affections of a wealthy young man named Arthur Russell.
 The story is set in a lower-middle-class household in an unnamed town in the Midwest shortly after World War I.

 Plot

-The novel begins with Virgil Adams confined to bed with an unnamed illness.
-There is tension between Virgil and his wife over how he should go about recovering, and she pressures him not to return to work for J.A.
+Virgil Adams is confined to bed with an unnamed illness.
+There is tension between him and his wife over how he should recover, and she pressures him to not return to work for J.A.
 Lamb once he is well.
-Alice, their daughter, attempts to keep peace in the family, with mixed results, and she walks to her friend Mildred Palmer's house to see what Mildred will wear to a dance that evening.
+Alice, their daughter, attempts to keep the peace, with mixed results.
+She walks to her friend Mildred Palmer's house to see what Mildred will wear to a dance that evening.

-After Alice's return, she spends the day preparing for the dance and goes to pick violets for a bouquet because she cannot afford to buy flowers for herself.
-Her brother Walter initially refuses to accompany her to the dance, but because Alice cannot go without an escort, Mrs. Adams prevails upon Walter into renting a Tin Lizzie to drive Alice to the dance.
+After returning, Alice spends the day preparing for the dance and picks violets for a bouquet because she cannot afford to buy flowers for herself.
+Her brother, Walter, initially refuses to accompany her to the dance, but because Alice cannot go without an escort, Mrs. Adams prevails upon Walter into renting a car to drive Alice.

-Walter's attitude towards the upper class is one of obvious disdain.
+Walter is disdainful of the upper class.
 He would rather spend his time gambling with the African-American servants in the cloakroom than be in the ballroom at the dance.
-Alice forces him to dance with her at first because it will be a grave embarrassment for her to stand alone, but Walter eventually abandons her.
-Alice tries to give the impression that she is not standing by herself, and she then dances with Frank Dowling, whose attentions she does not welcome, and Arthur Russell, a rich newcomer to town who is rumored to be engaged to Mildred and whom she believes to have danced with her out of pity and at Mildred's request.
-She leaves the dance and is horribly embarrassed after Arthur discovers Walter gambling with the servants.
+Alice, to avoid looking alone, forces him to dance with her, but Walter eventually abandons her.
+Alice tries to give the impression that she is not standing by herself, and she then dances with Frank Dowling, whose attentions she does not welcome, and Arthur Russell, a rich newcomer.
+Arthur is rumored to be engaged to Mildred, and Alice believes he may have danced with her out of pity at Mildred's request.
+She leaves the dance horribly embarrassed after Arthur discovers Walter gambling with the servants.

-The next day, Alice goes into town on an errand for her father and passes Frincke's Business College on the way with a shudder since she sees it as a place that drags promising young ladies down to "hideous obscurity."
-On the walk back home, she encounters Arthur Russell, who shows an obvious interest in her.
-As she assumes that he is all but spoken for, she does not know how to handle the conversation.
-She warns him not to believe the things girls like Mildred will say about her, and she tells a number of lies to obscure her family's humble economic status.
+The next day, Alice goes into town on an errand for her father and passes Frincke's Business College on the way.
+She shudders, since she sees it as a place that drags promising young ladies down to "hideous obscurity."
+On the walk back home, she encounters Arthur Russell, who shows interest in her.
+As she assumes that he is engaged, she does not know how to handle the conversation.
+She warns him not to believe what girls like Mildred will say about her, and she lies to obscure her family's humble economic status.